 Walter Pincus is a Columnist and the Senior National Security Reporter at The Cipher Brief.
 He spent forty years at The Washington Post, writing on topics from nuclear weapons to politics.
 In 2002, he and a team of Post reporters won the Pulitzer Prize for national reporting.
 He also won an Emmy in 1981 and the 2010 Arthur Ross Award from the American Academy for Diplomacy.

-Pam Benson is the Managing Editor for News and Senior Correspondent for The Cipher Brief.
+Pam Benson is a Senior Editor for The Cipher Brief.
 She produced award-winning television and internet coverage of national and international stories for CNN, starting at the network`s inception.
 As CNN`s senior producer for national security, she reported extensively on terrorism, the intelligence community and key foreign policy issues.
 During the course of her work, she reported from more than 50 countries around the world.

 Bennett Seftel is the Deputy Director of Analysis at The Cipher Brief.
 He previously worked for the House Committee on Foreign Affairs Subcommittee on Terrorism, Nonproliferation, and Trade, at the Center for Strategic and International Studies, and at the Berkley Center for Religion, Peace & World Affairs.
 Bennett received his BA in Arabic Language and International Studies from Washington University in St. Louis and his MA in International Law and Global Security from Georgetown University.